waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 “Not everything that is faced can be changed, but nothing can be changed until it is faced.” - James Baldwin

 "Man prefers to believe what he prefers to be true." - Sir Francis Bacon

+"Feelings are something you have; not something you are." - Shannon L. Alder